kitlith/Antilogs/README.md

 # Antilogs
 _Antichamber timer tools._

+## WARNING
+Apparently, if you run antichamber like this from the wrong directory, all the files in the current directory get deleted?
+Somehow?
+I was always running from the directory that the UDKGame-Linux binary was located in.

 ## What is this?
 At the moment, this is a series of tools meant to be preloaded using LD_PRELOAD while running Antichamber to provide logs useful for speedrun timers.
 Eventually, it may be expanded to cover Windows dll stuff.